-If you are developing a long term relationship an agency needs to be able to modify the strategy until it works, if the results are not going as you had planned, does the agency provide recommendations or help to identify what went wrong?
+If you are developing a long term relationship an agency needs to be able to modify the strategy until it works.
+If the results are not going as you had planned, does the agency provide recommendations or help to identify why?
 Or are they strangely quiet until the retainer negotiation comes around again?

 4) How Much Of Their Work Do They Outsource?

 Find out how the agencies you are considering operate.